This post may contain affiliate links. See my privacy policy for details.

 I wanted to ramp up the comfort food level with this skillet dish and turn it into a casserole that’s baked with cheese.
 While I appreciate a lovely skillet dish, there’s just something missing for me and usually it’s cheese.
 I’m a cheeseaholic, I know.
 But this macaroni chop suey begs for two layers of cheese baked into it.

 And what a difference it makes!
 After prepping the sauce in the frying pan you combine it with the noodles, place half in a large casserole, top with the cheese then place the rest of the chop suey on top.
-Layer the very top with the last of the cheese, bake for 5-10 minutes until the cheese melts and serve!
+Layer the very top with the last of the cheese, bake for 5-10 minutes until the cheese melts, and serve!

 I’ve said all along that whole wheat pasta holds up better in everything from soup to casseroles and this time is no exception.
 Don’t get me wrong, there is always a time for white flour pasta – and I’m sure I’ll be coming up with a recipe later on this year for it!
 But when you are looking for a fast, healthier dinner, whole wheat pasta is the way.

 I’m looking forward to the next year of supporting Catelli Pasta and sharing all of their recipes with you!
 With that said, who else is a big fan of pasta?
-What are some of your favourite recipes to make for your family with pasta?
+What are some of your favorite recipes to make for your family with pasta?
 If you can, share them on social media with the hashtag #CatelliFamilies so that we can all see your Catelli pasta creations!
 I’m looking forward to seeing your photos!

 Happy cooking everyone!